pnnl/tesp/doc/TESP_DesignDoc.rst

 configuration, the simulation begins with a system in the initial year-zero state, i.e. with no growth included.
-The operational model then begins to run with federated co-simulators in the form of GridLAB-D, TEAgents, MATPOWER and EnergyPlus.
+The operational model then begins to run with federated co-simulators in the form of GridLAB-D, TEAgents, PYPOWER and EnergyPlus.
 The operational model has two different time steps, which may vary with time and between simulators under supervision by FNCS.
 These are: